DataDog/hiring-engineers/answers.md

 3 - I decided to use PostgreSQL to host my database as I'm most familiar with it (I have experience with MYSQL also).
 Here I updated the postgresql yaml file with the generated username and password per the integration installation instructions.
 I named the database 'datadogdb'

 4 - Here I am showing my terminal where my postgresql integration check was passed.
 I split the screen to show my dashboard display of the host map.
 I am monitoring 2 hosts (home and local) on my macbook.
 The postgresql integration was added to my home host.

+5 - I created a yaml configuration file here, with the required inputs but empty values.

+6 - Here is the python file with methods for the random sample check.
+First there is the sample method, printing a random integer value.
+Then there is the DogStatsD gauge method, naming the check as the first parameter and the random value (method) as the second parameter.